KxSystems/kx-vscode/README.md

 #### Data Sources

-In addition to code execution against scratchpads, Insights also support Data Sources where users can build a query within Visual Studio Code which can be executed against the Insights API endpoints (TODO INSERT LINK TO API DOCS on code.kx.com).
+In addition to code execution against scratchpads, Insights also support Data Sources where users can build a query within VS Code which can be executed against the Insights API endpoints (TODO INSERT LINK TO API DOCS on code.kx.com).
 The UI helps users build a query based on the available API on their instance of Insights; parameterise it and return the data results to the OUTPUT or KDB Results window

 To create a Data Source

 - In the Data Sources view, click the options button and select 'Add Data Source'
 - click on the created data source where the name, API and parameterization can be applied
-- 'Save' will persist the Data source to the Visual Studio Code workspace
+- 'Save' will persist the Data source to the VS Code workspace

 ![data Source](img/data-source.png)